r-dbi/odbc/setup.md

 useful for someone trying to develop the R package, so they can run the unit tests locally.

+## PostgreSQL and MySQL

+Run them locally with `brew services start mysql` `brew services start postgres` Create a 'test' database and a 'postgres' user with 'password' as the password.

+See the configuration files in .github/odbc for examples.

 ## SQL Server test setup

 Install the [microsoft drivers](https://docs.microsoft.com/en-us/sql/connect/odbc/linux-mac/installing-the-microsoft-odbc-driver-for-sql-server?view=sql-server-ver15#macos)